 Invest in it

 Cryptocurrency is fast becoming a profitable investment asset class to so many people and more and more platforms are emerging to provide access to these investment.
 Bitcoin is the most common today, and has made so many investors rich.
-Less than a dollar when it was introduced in 2009, bitcoin now exchanges for about US$9,0000 with a market capitalization of about US#154 billion.
+It was less than a dollar when it was introduced in 2009.
+Today, one bitcoin is worth over USD50,000.

 Just like other financial investment, you have to pay attention to the cryptocurrencies’ market price and market information.
 Coinmarketcap is a platform for tracking cryptocurrency information with regards to price, volume traded, market capitalization etc. There are over 1600 crytocurrencies that are listed on coinmarketcap.